 Output coherence is the agreement among the involved parties on the output in terms of policies and their compliance therewith, regardless of the substantive and procedural agreement.
 The disagreement among the EU Member States on a considerable number of goals included in the EU negotiating position at the start of the COP15 meeting had not disappeared by the time that the Copenhagen Accord was concluded.
 This can be seen perhaps most clearly by the differing satisfaction with the Copenhagen results among EU delegations.
 While France, the UK, the Swedish Presidency and the Commission were disappointed about the non-legally binding outcome, Italy and the Central and Eastern European Member States indicated that they were quite happy with this less ambitious outcome.
+46

 In addition, substantial disagreements continued, for instance, on the EU's CO2 reduction target.
-By the required 31 January 2010 deadline, the EU could thus only send the non-concrete CO2 reduction goal of "20% to 30%" by 2020 compared to 1990 levels to the UNFCCC secretariat.
-Moreover, the disagreement on climate finance was still not resolved, either.
-By the end of the negotiations the EU had not yet settled on how much it would contribute to the required long term finance of \$100 billion from 2020 for adaptation and mitigation measures, owing to persisting disagreement on the questions of how this burden should be shared and whether payments had to be recorded.
+By the required 31 January 2010 deadline, the EU could thus only send the non-concrete CO2 reduction goal of "20% to 30%" by 2020 compared to 1990 levels to the UNFCCC secretariat.47 Moreover, the disagreement on climate finance was still not resolved, either.
+By the end of the negotiations the EU had not yet settled on how much it would contribute to the required long term finance of \$100 billion from 2020 for adaptation and mitigation measures, owing to persisting disagreement on the questions of how this burden should be shared and whether payments had to be recorded.48 negotiations shifted to the level of heads of state and government, even the daily coordination meetings between them did not allow to keep ranks closed.
+Moreover, at this final stage the heads of state/government of France, the UK and Germany took over the lead from the Swedish Council Presidency representative Prime Minister Fredrik Reinfeldt and from Commission President Barroso in order to secure an ambitious outcome and left the less ambitious EU Member States behind.
+Thus, overall it seems that the moderate procedural-tactical coherence could not overcome the insufficient degree of preference coherence, as a result of which the degree of output coherence was rather modest.

 Finally, there were occasions during the actual negotiations in Copenhagen where the EU position was not fully respected by individual Member States.
-For example, Sweden tried to alter the EU position on forestry during the negotiations to protect its own interests.
-In addition, when the negotiations shifted to the level of heads of state and government, even the daily coordination meetings between them did not allow to keep ranks closed.
-Moreover, at this final stage the heads of state/government of France, the UK and Germany took over the lead from the Swedish Council Presidency representative Prime Minister Fredrik Reinfeldt and from Commission President Barroso in order to secure an ambitious outcome and left the less ambitious EU Member States behind.
+For example, Sweden tried to alter the EU position on forestry during the negotiations to protect its own interests.49 In addition, when the